Leptobrachella pelodytoides

-Leptolalax pelodytoides (Thao Asian toad, Karin metacarpal-tubercled toad, and many other common names) is a frog species in the family Megophryidae.
-It is known with reasonable certainty only from near its type locality, the Karen Hills region in the Kayah State, eastern Myanmar.
-As Leptolalax pelodytoides was one of the first megophryid species to be described from the region, later research has shown that many specimens that have been reported as L. pelodytoides represent other species, including Leptolalax bourreti, Leptolalax oshanensis, Leptolalax eos, and Leptolalax minimus.
-A consequence is that the most recent IUCN assessment (from 2004) reports much broader distribution for this species than what can be ascertained.
+Leptobrachella pelodytoides, with common names including the Thao Asian toad, Myanmar litter toad, and Karin toadfrog, among others, is a frog species in the family Megophryidae.
+It occurs near its type locality in the Karen Hills region in the Kayah State, eastern Myanmar, as well as the southern Yunnan province of China and in several regions of Thailand.

+As Leptobrachella pelodytoides was one of the first megophryid species to be described from the region, later research has shown that many specimens that have been reported as L. pelodytoides represent other species, including Leptobrachella bourreti, Leptobrachella oshanensis, Leptobrachella eos, and Leptobrachella minima.